 rain and sun while at the same time allowing a constant free circulation of air.
 Contrary to what I had supposed, I found, when I stayed in one, that passers-by, unless they were sufficiently vulgar (which the Indians were not) to go up and glue their eyes to the gaps between the sticks, could not see clearly into these houses but the person inside could see very clearly what went on outside.
 Sometimes, depending on the climate, one finds in Africa that the mud house has given way to a similar stick house or one with half-height walls of woven matting; indeed, the latter type of construction occurs in many parts of both Asia and the Pacific Islands.

 Many African tribes have special techniques in making their mud floors: in some places in Uganda they produce a polished surface as smooth and beautiful as wood and resistant to water; in Lesotho I have seen polished floors of exquisite design reminiscent of those produced in Italy with marble marquetry.
-In many places all over the world the ingenuity of man has created functional, ornamental, liveable buildings which are economic in every sense of the word and, unlike the vast majority of modern constructions, grace the countryside and blend into the beautiful setting of nature rather than hideously scarring it.
+In many places all over the world the ingenuity of man has created functional, ornamental, liveable buildings that are economic in every sense of the word and, unlike the vast majority of modern constructions, grace the countryside and blend into the beautiful setting of nature rather than hideously scarring it.

 How to furnish a nice place to hold meetings